Declaring employees in Belgium

 Consult the Administrative instructions on DRS on the Social security enterprise portal (in French) to find out how to proceed for each type of DRS.

 - employees who work on Belgian territory and whose employer is based in Belgium

 - employees who are attached to the Belgian registered office of a foreign company

 These employees have to be declared in Dimona and DmfA, just as Belgian employees are.

 The Dimona and, in particular, the DmfA are closely linked to Belgian employment and social security legislation.
 Given the critical importance of filling them in correctly, the social security institutions provide comprehensive legal information.
 This information is regularly updated.
-It can be found on the Belgian social security portal under the heading Administrative instructions of the NSSO (in French).
+It can be found on the Administrative instructions part of the social security portal (in French).

 The declarations are outsourced by many employers to a social secretariat (accredited by the Minister of Social Affairs) or a payroll services firm.
 An accredited social secretariat is empowered to collect your social security contributions, while a payroll services firm is not.

 To mandate a third party to submit declarations for you, use the secure online service Mahis (in French) on the Belgian social security portal.